SweetRainGarden/SrgGitRecordsRepo/README.md

 ## Contributing
 While this repository serves a specific purpose, suggestions for enhancing its utility for git bisect demonstrations are welcome.

-## License
-This repository is made available under the MIT License.